mobizt/ReadyMail/README.md

 The `SMTPCommandResponse::statusCode` value provides the SMTP server response code.

-The [Command.ino](/examples/Sending/Command/Command.ino) example showed how to use `SMTPClient::sendCommand()` to more with flags, message and folder or mailbox.
+The [Command.ino](/examples/Sending/Command/Command.ino) example showed how to use `SMTPClient::sendCommand()` to work with flags, message and folder or mailbox.

 ## Email Reading